 The Pre-Kindergarten 4-year old program meets and exceeds the curriculum objectives outlined by the Diocese of Nashville.
 It is enhanced with Everyday Mathematics as well as Handwriting Without Tears.
-Students engage in music, art, Spanish, technology and physical education on a regular basis.
+Students engage in music, art, Spanish, library, and physical education on a regular basis.

 The full day kindergarten program offers a strong academic course of study that is designed to accommodate the developmental stages of the young learner.
 This child-centered program meets and exceeds the state and diocesan standards for content learning.
 Center time play and other special themed programs and activities encourage cooperative learning, stimulate independent thinking and help foster a love of learning.